escalopa/blog/content/page/contact/index.md

             icon: contact
 ---

-## Hey my new friend !

-I am more than happy than you are interested in contacting with me.
+## Yooo, As-salamu alaykum 😀

-Here are my contacts, looking forward to contact with you.
+Looks like you are looking forward to talk with me 😁

+Well I am more than happy to make new friends 🤗

+What are you waiting for😴

+Here are my contracts down below 👇, message me 🤙 anywhere anytime ( prefer telegram 📞 )

 [![](telegram.svg)](https://t.me/escalopas)
 [![](twitter.svg)](https://twitter.com/escalopaPapi)